 “I wanted to do more than just offer a line of jerky; I wanted to come up with something more innovative,” he said.
 “It was somewhat inspired by the fact that meat bars had taken off to a degree … I thought why not one using an egg as the primary substrate?”

 Scramblers sparked buzz recently when Mr. Tolnick launched a Kickstarter campaign to raise some money and awareness of the product.
 Scramblers, which is described as a “soft, fluffy, surprisingly moist” snack, was in development for several years.
-He enlisted help from Chew, a team of chefs, scientists and inventors, after discovering that previous attempts by universities and the U.S. Army to create a “tasty, shelf-stable egg” product had failed.
+He enlisted help from Chew, a team of chefs, scientists and inventors, after discovering previous attempts by universities and the U.S. Army to create a “tasty, shelf-stable egg” product had failed.

 “No bar has ever been made this way,” Mr. Tolnick said.
 “There is a lot of soup cooking in pouches, and Campbell Soup has used retort for a long time, but for a bar, it’s new… There are problems that you don’t even know to ask about that come up along the way that you have to work through.”